 The MapLogic Layout Manager can use any polygon layer as an Index Layer.
-The extension provides you with some tools that will create grid and linear index layers for you.
+The extension provides you with a wizard that creates grid and linear index layers for you.
 If the tools provided by the extension don't meet your requirements, you can always create your own Index Layer using the layer creation and editing tools provided by ArcMap.